mehdi-fathi/eloquent-filter/README.md

 # Eloquent Filter
-A package for filter data of models by query string.It uses simplicity and full dynamic.
+A package for filter data of models by query string.Easy to use and full dynamic.

 ## Installation